tdietrich513/hots-info-bot/README.md

 Game information sourced from [this repo](https://github.com/heroespatchnotes/heroes-talents) and will only be as accurate as it is.

 ### Set up for development
 After installing all npm packages, create a file named `.env` and use it to set a `DISCORD_BOT_TOKEN` variable containing a valid discord App Bot User token.
 If you do not have phantom JS available on your PATH, you'll also want to set a `PHANTOMJS_BIN` variable with the location of a phantomJS executable that will run on your pc.
-The phantomjs-prebuilt package is set as a dev dependency, so you should be able to use  `.\node_modules\phantomjs-prebuilt\lib\phantom\bin\phantomjs.exe` for windows computers and `.\node_modules\phantomjs-prebuilt\bin\phantomjs` on MacOS and Linux computers.
+The phantomjs-prebuilt package is set as a dev dependency, so you should be able to use  `.\node_modules\phantomjs-prebuilt\lib\phantom\bin\phantomjs.exe` for windows computers and `./node_modules/phantomjs-prebuilt/bin/phantomjs` on MacOS and Linux computers.